Michal-Lesinski/ZadanieDomowe/README.md

 # ZadanieDomowe

 My name is Michał.
-I am getting into the world of IT.
+This is my first branch